apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 ## Usage Notes

 ### General Information
-- Schema provisioning only works with tables defined as directories because Drill must have a place to store the schema file.
-The directory can contain one or more files.
+- Schema provisioning works only with the file system (dfs-based) storage plugins.
+It works by placing a file `.drill.schema` in the root folder of tables defined as a directory.
+The directory can contain any number of files (even just one) in addition to the schema file.
 - Text files must have headers.
 The default extension for delimited text files with headers is `.csvh`.
 Note that the column names that appear in the headers match column definitions in the schema.
 - You do not have to enumerate all columns in a file when creating a schema.
 You can indicate the columns of interest only.
 - Columns in the defined schema do not have to be in the same order as in the data file.
 - Column names must match.
 The case can differ, for example “name” and “NAME” are acceptable.

-- Queries on columns with data types that cannot be converted fail with a `DATA_READ_ERROR`.
+Drill is unique in that it infers table schema at runtime.
+However, sometimes schema inference can fail when Drill cannot infer the correct types.
+For example, Drill treats all fields in a text file as text.
+Drill may not be able to determine the type of fields in JSON files if the fields are missing or set to `null` in the first few records in the file.
+Drill issues a `DATA_READ_ERROR` when runtime schema inference fails.

+When Drill cannot correctly infer the schema, you can instead use your knowledge of the file layout to tell Drill the proper schema to use.
+Schema provisioning is the feature you use to specify the schema.
+ You can provide a schema for the file as a whole using the [`CREATE OR REPLACE SCHEMA` command](#syntax) or for a single query using a [table function]({{site.baseurl}}/docs/plugin-configuration-basics/#table-function-parameters).
+ Please see [Specifying the Schema as Table Function Parameter]({{site.baseurl}}/docs/plugin-configuration-basics/#specifying-the-schema-as-table-function-parameter) for details.

 ### Schema Mode (Column Order)
 The schema mode determines the set of columns returned for wildcard (*) queries and the  ordering of those columns.
 The mode is set through the `drill.strict` property.
 You can set this property to true (strict) or false (not strict).
 If you do not indicate the mode, the default is false (not strict).